Arbor

 High-Performance Computing in Arbor

-The Arbor library is an active open source project, written in C++14 and CUDA using an open development model.
+The Arbor library is an active open source project, written in C++17 and CUDA using an open development model.
 It can scale from laptops to the largest HPC clusters using MPI.
-The on-node implementation is specialized for GPUs, vectorized multicore, and Intel KNL with a modular design for enabling extensibility to new computer architectures, and employs specific optimizations for these GPU and CPU implementations.
-Figure 1 shows Arbor's single node scaling (on the left) and large cluster scaling (on the right).
+The on-node implementation is specialized for GPUs, vectorized multicore, and Intel KNL.
+Its modular design enables extensibility to new computer architectures, and employs specific optimizations for these GPU and CPU implementations.

 Our collaboration partners